spring-projects/spring-framework/org.springframework.samples.petclinic/readme.txt

 target, as you need the JUnit task from Ant's optional.jar, which is not included in this sample application.

+By default, an embedded HSQL instance in configured.
+No other steps are necessary to get the data source up and running.

-To execute the web application with its default settings, simply start the HSQLDB instance in the "db/hsqldb" directory, for example using "server.bat".
+To use HSQL as a remote database, open "src/jdbc.properties", comment out all properties in the "HSQL Embedded Settings" section, uncomment all properties in the "HSQL Settings" section.
+Start the remote HSQLDB instance in the "db/hsqldb" directory, for example using "server.bat".

 For MySQL, you'll need to use the corresponding schema and SQL scripts in the "db/mysql" subdirectory.
 Follow the steps outlined in